-Sex with Learning Modality Preference and Visual-Spatial Intelligence
+Sex with Learning Modality Preference and VSI

-In this study, we observed a significant gender-based difference in the uni-modal learning modality preferences, consistent with the findings of Tuesca and Sarabi-Asibar (14,37).
-While kinaesthetic was the preferred learning modality among both sexes in Tuesca's study (14), it was visual in our study.
+A significant gender-based difference in the uni-modal learning modality preferences was observed in this study, consistent with the findings of Martinez and Tuesca (14) and Sarabi-Asiabar et al. (37).
+While kinaesthetic was the preferred learning modality among both sexes in Martinez and Tuesca's study (14), it was visual in this study.
 On the contrary, a study found no significant gender differences in terms of preferences for different learning modalities (38).
 In another study, auditory was the most common learning modality preference for females and auditory and kinaesthetic for males (13).
-One study showed that while male subjects preferred auditory learning styles, females preferred visual, auditory and kinaesthetic learning styles (39).
+One study showed that while male subjects preferred auditory learning styles, females preferred VAK learning styles (39).

-Regarding bi-modal learning modality preferences, we found no significant differences between both sexes.
+Regarding bi-modal learning modality preferences, no significant differences between both sexes was found in this study.
 However, gender-based differences in the proportion of learning modality preferences vary in several studies, and this may be attributed to the following reasons.
 First is the diversity and variability of individual preferences within each sex group.
 While some studies suggested that certain learning modalities are more prevalent among one sex, the range of preferences within each group may be substantial, making it difficult to establish a clear overall association.
-Second, learning modality preferences are influenced by individual factors such as sex, age, personality, heritage, race and environmental influences that can change over time (quality of education, parents' education level and culture) (40), leading to variations in the results across different studies.
+Second, learning modality preferences are influenced by individual factors such as sex, age, personality, heritage, race, and environmental influences that can change over time (quality of education, parents' education level, and culture) (40), leading to variations in the results across different studies.
 Furthermore, the specific educational practices and pedagogical approaches employed within each institution may play a role.
 The institution's learning environment, teaching methods and curriculum design may create an inclusive educational setting that minimises the influence of sex on learning modality preferences.
-Given the inconsistent results of various studies, we conclude that no generalizations can be made regarding the effect of sex on the preferences for learning modalities.
+Given the inconsistent results of various studies, this study concludes that no generalisations can be made regarding the effect of sex on the preferences for learning modalities.

 In general, there are two kinds of factors that influence intelligence: innate factors (genetically determined) and environmental factors (process-related learning) (41).
 A study suggested that both males and females experienced significant visual-spatial benefits during participation in a gross medical anatomy course (9).
 The finding, which is different from that previously reported, indicated that the VSI level in male respondents was not significantly different from females.
-Other studies showed a tendency for higher scores on the spatial intelligence MRT for males, although this difference did not reach statistical significance (42,43).
-Another study including teachers also showed that male teachers had higher spatial visualization abilities than their female counterparts.
+Other studies showed a tendency for higher scores on the spatial intelligence MRT for males, although this difference did not reach statistical significance (42, 43).
+Another study including teachers also showed that male teachers had higher spatial visualisation abilities than their female counterparts.
 A study on the effectiveness of computer-based and traditional learning in anatomy learning showed that the VR learning group demonstrated no additional increase in their spatial abilities (43).
-This may be related to anatomical mastery because there were more female subjects in the group, and females reportedly have poorer spatial abilities (44,45).
-In addition, other studies also revealed that males scored significantly higher MRT than females (9,33,35).
+This may be related to anatomical mastery because there were more female subjects in the group, and females reportedly have poorer spatial abilities (44, 45).
+In addition, other studies also revealed that males scored significantly higher MRT than females (9, 33, 35).